 Your interest rate is just one factor affecting how much you pay for your home loan -- your loan size also matters.
 To keep costs down, check out these five affordable places to purchase an Indiana home.

-Fort Wayne is Indiana's lowest-priced city, and was named by Niche as the city with the fifth-lowest cost of living in America.
-A full 62% of residents own their homes, perhaps aided by a median home value of $110,600, more than $70,000 below the national average.
-The area also boasts a property tax rate of just 0.94% in Allen County, according to Tax-rates.org. help explain why Fort Wayne was also designated the 15th-best city in which to buy a house in all of the United States.
+Fort Wayne is Indiana's lowest-priced city, and was named by Niche as the No. 1 city with the lowest cost of living in America.
+A full 62% of residents own their homes, perhaps aided by a median home value of $115,100, which is around $100,000 below the national average.
+The area also boasts a property tax rate of just 0.94% in Allen County, according to Tax-rates.org, which may help explain why Fort Wayne was also designated the 11th-best city in which to buy a house in all of the U.S.

-Evansville is home to around 118,000 people, and close to 60% of residents are homeowners.
-Ranked 14th on the list of American cities with the lowest cost of living by Niche, Evansville is also recognized as a great city for retirees.
-Niche also named it the 50th-best city in America in which to purchase a home.
-With a median home value of just $92,300 and a property tax rate of 0.78% in the county of Vanderburgh, Evansville is an affordable place to buy.
+Evansville is home to around 118,000 people, and 55% of residents are homeowners.
+Ranked seventh on the list of American cities with the lowest cost of living by Niche, Evansville is also recognized as a great city for retirees.
+Niche also listed it at No. 28 for best cities in America in which to purchase a home.
+With a median home value of just $94,200 and a property tax rate of 0.78% in the county of Vanderburgh, Evansville is an affordable place to buy.

-Coming in at 63 on the list of cities with the lowest costs of living in America, Indianapolis has been recognized for its affordability and its diversity.
-It's also the 49th-best place in America to purchase a home, and 53% of its residents are homeowners.
-The median home value is a bit higher than in the other cities on this list at $129,300, but the low price relative to the national average -- combined with a property tax rate of 1.15% of median home value in Marion County -- makes Indianapolis relatively inexpensive compared to other areas across the country.
+Coming in at No. 50 on the list of cities with the lowest costs of living in America, Indianapolis has been recognized for its affordability and its diversity.
+About 53% of its residents are homeowners.
+The median home value is a bit higher than in the other cities on this list at $137,00, but the price is low relative to the national average.
+That low cost combined with a property tax rate of 1.15% of median home value in Marion County makes Indianapolis relatively inexpensive compared to other areas across the country.

-This town of 10,184 offers a median home value of just $78,300, and property taxes of 0.55% of that value, both of which help explain why 66% of residents are owners rather than renters.
-It's home to a historic theatre, called Eagles Theatre, and for those who love the outdoors, the town boasts five must-see waterfalls, including Hathaway Preserve at Ross Run and Charley Creek Falls.
+This town of 10,089 offers a median home value of just $82,400 and property taxes of 0.55% of that value, both of which help explain why 66% of residents are owners rather than renters.
+Wabash is home to the historic Eagles Theatre, and for those who love the outdoors, the town boasts five must-see waterfalls, including Hathaway Preserve at Ross Run and Charley Creek Falls.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.